Understanding money is not always easy.

 4. Interest costs you in both money and time.

 The longer you have debt, the more it will cost you.
-For example, a $15,000 credit card debt paid in minimum monthly payments (roughly $297/month) at a 16 percent interest rate would cost $10,231 in interest by the time the debt gets paid off, assuming you don’t make any new purchases.
-It would also take over seven years to pay off that debt at that rate.
+For example, a $15,000 credit card debt paid in minimum monthly payments (roughly $297/month) at a 16% APR would cost $10,231 in interest by the time the debt gets paid off, assuming you don’t make any new purchases.
+It would also take more than seven years to pay off that debt at that rate.
 If you have higher interest debt, credit card debt consolidation may be one effective way to reduce your costs in money and time.

 5. Medical expenses continue to rise.